 Fatoumata Gandega

-She employs a collaborative and participatory approach with communities to co-create work that reflects their authentic experiences, using mediums such as photography, filmmaking and writing.
+She employs a collaborative and participatory approach with groups to co-create work that reflects their authentic experiences.

-Fatoumata’s practice is rooted in storytelling, using narrative to explore themes of social justice, identity and resilience.
+Her approach is rooted in storytelling, using narrative to explore questions of social justice, inequality and resilience.

 Follow me on Instagram